 ETXETO – THE LITTLE HOUSE

 Welcome to the Etxeto Basque Family web site.
-This site was started in June of 1998, and has grown to what you see today, with over 1570 relatives identified so far.
+This site was started in June of 1998, and has grown to what you see today, with 1600 relatives identified so far.
 The Etxeto family roots start in the Pyrenees mountains between the countries of Spain and France.

 In the late 1700’s and 1800’s, due to political and economic situations in the Basque country, some of our family immigrated to other locations throughout the world, mainly Spain, Argentina and the United States.
 Some stayed to raise families, and some returned.